-- The board usually has approximately 10-12 meetings or strategy workshops per year as well as an annual strategy workshop. - These meetings and workshops are often a half day and typically have a heavy focus on investment, financial and strategic issues.
+- The board usually has approximately 10-12 meetings per year as well as an annual strategy workshop. - These meetings and workshops are often a half day and typically have a heavy focus on investment, financial and strategic issues.
 Policy development, grant matters and other topics that arise from time to time are also often discussed. - Preparation for meetings, workshops or investment strategy reviews can take up to a normal working day, depending on the amount of information to read, consider, analyse and understand. - An annual strategy workshop that mostly focuses on strategy, planning and professional development is held over a period of late January / early February every year, which trustees are expected to attend. - Each year the Trust reports to the community at its Annual General Meeting about its performance during the previous financial year.
-This is an important part of the Trust's accountability to the community. - Additionally, trustees may also be requested to represent TECT at key stakeholder meetings, attend functions or work alongside employees at events. - Trustees are also expected to use any specific skills, knowledge or experience they possess to help the board reach sound decisions.
+This is an important part of the Trust's accountability to the community. - Additionally, trustees may also be requested to represent TECT at key stakeholder meetings, attend functions or work alongside employees at events.